maplibre/maplibre.github.io/content/news/2024-10-30-maplibre-newsletter-october-2024/index.md

 An interesting read on how this works can be found [here] (https://github.com/maplibre/maplibre-gl-js/blob/49d7fc96ad883b4e1042fe305cd0c0a16ccd9732/developer-guides/center-point.md)

 We have introduced some breaking changes in these versions as was planned for version 5, so make sure to take a look at the changelog for more details.
-There are still open issues with globe and other improvement we plan to add as part of this major release.
+There are still open issues with globe and other improvements we plan to add as part of this major release.
+Stay tuned!
 See the initial post in the following issue to see the current status:

 [Breaking Changes in MapLibre GLJS v5 maplibre gl-js#3834] (https://github.com/maplibre/maplibre-gl-js/issues/3834)